ozgurrgul/sheetly-docs/install.md

 # Install

-In order to create your website, go to the following link and copy the sheet:
+In order to create your first website from your Google Sheets, go to the following link and copy the sheet:

 https://docs.google.com/spreadsheets/d/1VVuc6y1DW_6Y7N3LtR1R0e62EmbsFWTOxYT_Yq1g-OU/copy